indrajitkumar/Simple-Commerce-application/README.md

 •	Add an ability for the user to select product(s).
 •	Skills Challenge: It is your choice on how you'd like to build this feature and the skills you'd like to demonstrate to us.
 You could allow:
 •	Multiple quantity (e.g. + and - button on each product) and multiple products selection
-•	Multiple products selection (e.g. checkboxes), but only a single quantity for each product
-•	Only one product selection
 •	Add a button at the bottom most of the screen to bring the user to the order summary screen.
 2. Order summary screen:
 •	Display the product(s) selected.